 Thus “acquire + enjoy the acquired” summarizes life of every individual born in past, present and future, whose under spell of ignorance; believing “I” is body-mind.

-Spiritual world is not exempt from saṃsāra, it's just more sophisticated/subtle form of it.
+Spiritual world is not exempt from saṃsāra, it's just a more sophisticated/subtle version of it.